 10.2 Net commercialisation revenues will be distributed to creators according to the proportionate contribution made by them to the intellectual property creation.
 If necessary, in cases of uncertainty or if there is dispute between creators, the Deputy Vice-Chancellor (Research and Innovation) will determine proportionate contributions for the purposes of net revenue distribution to creators.

 10.3 Where creators are staff employed by a cost centre, the distribution of net commercialisation revenue under section 10.1 (b) shall be determined by the senior executive responsible for that cost centre (with the cost centre determined at the time that the intellectual property was created).
 In the case where there are several creators who are employed by different organisational areas, distribution to relevant schools will be made in the same proportions as apply to creators.
 At its discretion, the school may apply the commercialisation revenue to funding further research by the creator.

-10.4 Subject to any existing agreements regarding revenue distributions, this policy will apply in relation to all net commercialisation revenue received by USC after this policy comes into effect, even though commercialisation revenue may have been received and distributed before this policy comes into effect.
+10.4 Subject to any existing agreements regarding revenue distributions, this policy will apply in relation to all net commercialisation revenue received by the University after this policy comes into effect, even though commercialisation revenue may have been received and distributed before this policy comes into effect.
 Distribution to a creator under this policy shall not be affected by the death, resignation or retirement of the creator.

 10.5 For further details, refer to the Intellectual Property: Commercialisation Revenue – Procedures.

 11. Moral rights

 11.1 Moral rights apply to all works, except films, in existence on 21 December 2000 and which are still protected by copyright, and to all works including films created after that date.

 11.2 The moral rights of the creator of works are:

 (a) the right of attribution of authorship in respect of the work